nalgeon/sqlpkg-cli/README.md

 The package spec file describes a particular package so that `sqlpkg` can work with it.
 It is usually created by the package author, so if you are a `sqlpkg` user, you don't need to worry about that.

-If you _are_ a package author, who wants your package to be installable by `sqlpkg`, learn how to create a spec file using [this guide](docs/spec-file.md).
+If you _are_ a package author, who wants your package to be installable by `sqlpkg`, learn how to create a [spec file](docs/spec-file.md).

 ## Lockfile